appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-google-sheets.md

 - **Read Files | All Google Sheets**: Your app has read-only access to all spreadsheets on your Google account, regardless of how or when they were created.

-#### Save and authorize
+### Save and authorize

 Click on the **Save and Authorize** button once you have selected your **Scope**.
 You'll be directed to a Google Login screen, where you can log into the account whose spreadsheets you’d like to access.

 On a successful login, a screen appears for granting Appsmith permissions for managing your Google Sheets.
 Click "Allow" to allow Appsmith to manage your spreadsheets.

-## Common queries
+## Fetch rows

 <figure>
   <img src="/img/google-sheets-query-page.png" style={{width: "100%", height: "auto"}} alt="Configuring a query from the query screen."/>
   <figcaption align="center"><i>Configuring a query from the query screen.</i></figcaption>
 </figure>

-### Fetch rows

-Use this operation to request data from your existing Google Sheets.

-Fetching sheet rows is the way to get your dataset records into your app.
-In addition to the fields identifying which spreadsheet to query, you may provide extra filtering parameters to search for specific records.
+Use the **Fetch Many** operation with the **Sheet rows** entity to pull your spreadsheet records into your app.
+You can configure this query with the fields below to fetch records that meet specific conditions.

-Use the **Columns** field to specify which particular columns of the records to return.
-You can use the dropdown menu to search and select columns, or you can enable JS and provide an array of column names to request.

-**Filter Format** provides two options for filtering your spreadsheet records:

-The **Cell range** filter format selects a specific block of cells from the spreadsheet using Google Sheets' row number and column letter syntax (for example, `A1-B14`).
-Even when the column header row isn't part of your selection, your fetched data still includes the column labels for your selected cells.

-Use the **Where Clause** filter format to filter based on your data.
+### Filter format

+Under **Filter Format**, you can choose one of two styles of selecting a subset of your data:

+- **Where Clause**: fetch records based on conditions.
+Also enables sorting and pagination.
+- **Cell Range**: fetch a block of spreadsheet cells, defined by spreadsheet-style notation (like "A2:B7").

+#### Where clause

 These fields enable you to return records conditionally, sort on multiple levels, and set up pagination.

+##### Filter and sort

-In the **Filter by** fields, you can build expressions that return records only when a given column value meets some logical criteria.
-You can evaluate values using logical operators, "in," "not in," and "contains."
-The **Add Condition** button adds another simple single-line expression; **Add Group Condition** enables you to write a nested expression with multiple levels of And/Or statements.
+In the **Filter by** fields, you can build expressions that return records when a column value meets some criteria.
+You can evaluate them using `in`, `not in`, `contains`, and logic operators.

+The **Add Condition** button adds another simple single-line expression. **Add Group Condition** adds a nested expression with multiple levels of And/Or statements.

 In the **Sort By** field, you can choose a column to use for sorting your results.
 The **Add Parameter** button adds multiple levels of sorting.

+##### Pagination

-To limit the amount of records you receive at once, use **Pagination Limit**. **Pagination Offset** allows skipping a given number of records before returning results; these two fields together enable you to implement pagination for large datasets.
+To limit the amount of records you receive at once, use **Pagination Limit**.

+**Pagination Offset** allows skipping a given number of records before returning results; these two fields together enable you to implement pagination for large datasets.

+To learn more about using paginating your data in tables, read [offset-based pagination](/reference/widgets/table#offset-based-pagination).

+#### Cell range

+If you need to select contiguous block of cells based on their location in the spreadsheet instead of their values, use the **Cell Range** filter format.
+This mode doesn't allow conditions, sorting, or pagination.

+This mode uses Google Sheets' row number and column letter syntax (for example, `A1-B14`) to select cells.
+Even when the column header row isn't part of your selection, your fetched data still includes the column labels for your selected cells.

 ---